 - Driving a maximum of ten hours per workday.

 If you’ve been in a truck accident, you need to contact our office immediately so that we can begin working on your case before the insurance company has a chance to skew the evidence in their favor.
-Insurance companies do not want you to contact an attorney because an attorney can preserve the evidence, advise you of your rights, and ensure you receive the full justice you deserve.
+Insurance companies do not want you to contact a car accident attorney because they can preserve the evidence, advise you of your rights, and ensure you receive the full justice you deserve.

 After a semi-truck accident, you may be entitled to a significant financial settlement.
 You are entitled to be treated with the dignity and respect you deserve as well as a swift resolution by insurance companies.
-Our truck accident lawyers will ensure the insurance companies don’t drag their feet in meeting their obligations under the law.
+Our Houston truck wreck lawyer will ensure the insurance companies don’t drag their feet in meeting their obligations under the law.

 If the other driver is at fault and has liability insurance, you may have the right to collect money damages to compensate you for your past and future medical bills, lost wages, pain and suffering, disfigurement, and physical impairment.